2017 Honda Accord Buyer's Guide

 The Other Accord

 In addition to the sedan, Honda also offers the Accord in a sportier, sleeker coupe version.
-The 2013 Honda Accord Coupe lives in the shadows of its ubiquitous sedan sibling, but it's a great way to get every ounce of Accord goodness (minus two doors and several cubic feet of interior volume) without driving the same 4-door sedan that more than 300,000 people will purchase this year alone.
+The coupe received the same updates -- namely, new looks and a more rigid body -- as the sedan.
+The 2017 Honda Accord Coupe lives in the shadow of its ubiquitous sedan sibling, but it's a great way to get every ounce of Accord goodness (minus two doors and several cubic feet of interior volume) without driving the same 4-door sedan that more than 300,000 people will purchase this year alone.

 Build and Price

-The 2017 Honda Accord sedan starts pretty well-equipped at $22,470 and just crests $34,000 for an Accord Touring with a V6 engine, leather, moonroof, navigation and adaptive cruise control, among other features.
-But how much should you really pay?
-Click here to build a 2013 Honda Accord the way you like it and we'll give you the Fair Purchase Price, 5-Year Cost to Own and more.
+The 2017 Honda Accord sedan starts pretty well equipped at just under $24,000 and crests $35,000 for an Accord Touring with a V6 engine, leather, moonroof, navigation and adaptive cruise control, among other features.
+How much should you really pay?
+Build and price a 2017 Honda Accord the way you like it to unlock its Fair Purchase Price, 5-Year Cost to Own and more.

 The Honda Accord is indeed a special car, but today it's one of many great choices in the midsize sedan segment.
-There are 12 midsize sedans to choose from in 2013, and according to the needs and wants of an individual buyer, we could easily endorse 10 of them.
+Check out our Midsize Sedan Buyer's Guide to get a handle on all your good options.

 Photo Gallery: Honda Accord Inside and Out